Loulé Market - Best Guide to the Algarve's Most Vibrant Market

 Organic vegetables & aromatic herbs.

-Cured meats & cheeses: Try presunto (Portuguese dry-cured ham)
+Cured meats & cheeses: Try presunto (Portuguese dry-cured ham).
+The Portuguese Pork smoked sausages (Chouriças).

 Cork products – Bags, hats, wallets (Portugal is the world’s #1 cork producer)